Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Thermostatistics

-\subsection{Thermodynamics: principle versus law}
+\subsection{Thermodynamics: Principle Versus~Law}

 Energy is one of the few concepts in physics with universal scope.
-So that every scientist knows the fundamental statements on which the theory of thermodynamics, the science of energy transformations, is based.
-In short:
+As such, every scientist knows the fundamental statements on which the theory of thermodynamics, the~science of energy transformations, is based.
+In~short:

-\law{Definition}{The state of equilibrium (or state, or equilibrium) of a system is the stationary situation where no change occurs.}
+\law{{Definition}}{The state of equilibrium (or state, or~equilibrium) of a system is the stationary situation where no change occurs.}

-\law{1st principle}{The total quantity of energy of an isolated system (the universe) is conserved during any change.}
+\law{{First principle}}{The total quantity of energy of an isolated system (the universe) is conserved during any change.}